AdamSayyed/Portfolio/README.txt

 Adam Sayyed Portfolio Website

-A full display of my current side projects,skills and programming expierence.
+A full display of my current side projects, skills and programming experience.
 For more in depth about my projects check out my GitHub.